vocdex/crazy-rotations/README.md

 The object has arbitrary shape and we use grasp detectors (AnyGrasp, GraspIt) to find the best grasp pose.
 - The object has arbitrary shape and we use grasp detectors (AnyGrasp, GraspIt) to find the best grasp pose.
 - Hook up VLMs to do common-sense visual reasoning to choose the best grasp candidates.

-Estimated amount of time to complete the project is 3-4 weeks (until July 2025).